240708-NET-FS/trainer-code/Projects/P2_Requirements.md

 ## Requirements

 - Application must build and run.
-- xUnit Testing (70% code coverage for Services and Models layer) for backend.
+- xUnit Testing (70% code coverage for Services + Utilities and Models layer) for backend.
 - Utilize an external API.
 - Allows for multiple users to authenticate and store their data.
 - HTML/CSS/JS or React front-end.